What is early breast cancer?

 Understanding your early breast cancer diagnosis and prognosis

 After being diagnosed with early breast cancer, your doctor may talk to you about a variety of risk factors.
 These risk factors may impact the prognosis, or course of the disease, and the likelihood of your breast cancer returning.
 They also inform which treatments may be most helpful.
-Risk factors can include:

 - Tumor size